 Resolving Warnings on the System Health Status Page

-This page explains how to resolve some of the common warnings on the Help > System Health Status page.
+This page explains how to resolve some of the common warnings in Configuration > System Health (Help > System Health Status in WHMCS 7.10 and earlier).

 At the time of writing, the System Health Status page checks for the following minimum versions: